AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car on a computer screenKey Takeaways

-1. State Farm – Best Overall Auto Insurance for Quality and Affordability
+1. State Farm – Best For Quality and Affordability

-Known for its easy claims process and commitment to customer satisfaction, State Farm offers high-quality coverage at reasonable costs.
+Known for its network of agents and commitment to customer satisfaction, State Farm offers high-quality coverage at reasonable costs.

 Available in all 50 states and D.C., GEICO has some of the cheapest, most widely available insurance on the market.